lunayuehuang/MSE544_ImageSegmentation/README.md

 print(f'Loaded model weights from {MODEL_PATH}')
 ```

-## 3.3 Prediction Helpers
+### Step D. Prediction helpers

-The U-Net downsamples four times, so we pad each image to a multiple of 16 before prediction, then crop the mask back to the original size.
+The U-Net downsamples four times, so each input image must be padded to a multiple of 16 before prediction; after inference, the mask is cropped back to the original size.

-### Cell 26 — Helpers

 Helpers for **full-image** inference (no patching at test time): `decode_predictions` applies the per-class confidence threshold, `pad_to_multiple` reflect-pads the input to a multiple of 16 (since the U-Net halves resolution 4 times), and `predict_image` runs the model and crops the mask back to the original size. `mask_to_rgb` colourises the mask for plotting.